Cataract and cataract surgery: General information

 Cataracts may initially cause no symptoms, but gradually cause blurring of vision, glare when driving at night or in strong sunlight, difficulty reading or recognising detail in general.
 In some patients, the first symptom is a progressive change in their required spectacle perscription.

 In most cases, cataracts can be diagnosed easily by observing the lens through a dilated pupil using a slit lamp (the ophthalmologist’s examination microscope).
+However, in some patients, there are visual problems which are due to subtle dysfunction of the lens, without obvious visible lens opacity.
+In those situations the diagnosis may be less straightforward, but the treatment is the same: lens replacement surgery (AKA "cataract surgery")

 What is cataract surgery?